vilavr/pd-test-task-devops/README.md

 This project uses GitHub Actions for CI/CD checks.
 The workflows are defined as follows:

 ### Continuous Integration (CI)
+The CI workflow is divided into two parts:

+#### CI - Push
-The CI workflow runs on every push to the `main` or `master` branches and on every pull request.
+The CI push workflow runs on every push to any branch.
 It performs the following steps:
 1. Checks out the repository.
 2. Sets up Node.js environment.
 3. Installs dependencies.
 4. Lints the code.
-5. Runs tests.
+5. Runs npm audit for security checks.
-6. Builds the Docker image and runs tests inside the Docker container.
+6. Builds the Docker image.
+7. Runs tests inside the Docker container.
+8. Uploads test results and coverage reports as artifacts.

+Reasons:
+- Ensures code quality and security with linting and npm audit.
+- Uploading artifacts allows reuse in subsequent workflows, saving time and resources.

+#### CI - Pull Requests
+The CI pull request workflow runs on pull request events and is triggered by the CI push workflow using the `workflow_dispatch` event.
+It performs the following steps:
+1. Checks out the repository.
+2. Downloads previously uploaded artifacts (test results and coverage reports).
+3. Generates coverage and test summary reports.
+4. Performs dependency checks using Dependency-Check.
+5. Publishes test summary and detailed results using the CTRF (Custom Test Reporting Framework) for clear and concise test results presentation.

+Reasons:
+- Avoids redundant testing by reusing artifacts, reducing billable time and resources.
+- Dependency checks ensure no vulnerable packages are introduced.
+- CTRF and Jest summaries provide developers with clear, actionable feedback, they don't need to waste time digging through logs.
+- Examples of coverage information:
+  - Comment showing how the coverage improved (or worsened) compared to the base branch of PR: [Coverage Comment Example](https://github.com/vilavr/pd-test-task-devops/pull/5#issuecomment-2260082141)
+  - Annotations generated where the code is not covered: [Coverage Annotations Example](https://github.com/vilavr/pd-test-task-devops/actions/runs/10198630129)

 ### Continuous Deployment (CD)
 The CD workflow runs when a pull request is merged into the `main` or `master` branches.
 It performs the following steps: